• Skip to primary navigation

 The blackberries, spices, and agave in a cocktail shaker.

-1. Start by combining the blackberries, spices, activated charcoal, and agave in a cocktail shaker.
+1. Combine the blackberries, spices, activated charcoal, and agave in a cocktail shaker.

 A muddler sitting on top of the ingredients in the cocktail shaker.

-2. Next, muddle the ingredients using a muddler.
+2. Then muddle the ingredients using a muddler.

 Add the lemon juice and mezcal to the cocktail shaker.

-3. Then add the Mezcal, lemon juice, and ice.
+3. Next, add the Mezcal, lemon juice, and ice.

 The mixed cocktail in a skeleton cocktail glass.

-4. After that, shake to thoroughly mix the ingredients and pour into a cocktail glass with ice.
+4. Then shake to thoroughly mix the ingredients and pour into a cocktail glass with ice.

 Black flame candle cocktail garnished with a lit cinnamon stick.

-5. Top with sparkling water or club soda and garnish with a burnt cinnamon stick.
+5. Lastly, top with sparkling water or club soda and garnish with a burnt cinnamon stick.

 Substitutions: